ENG | Raspberry Pi Pico, MicroPython, and Nokia 5110 display

 Introduction

-The Nokia 5110 LCD (PCD8544) is a compact and affordable monochrome display that has become a popular choice for hobbyists and makers working with microcontrollers like the Raspberry Pi Pico.
+The Nokia 5110 LCD (PCD8544) is a compact and affordable monochrome display with 84x44 pixels resolution that has become a popular choice for hobbyists and makers working with microcontrollers like the Raspberry Pi Pico.
 Despite its simple design, the Nokia 5110 offers a convenient way to display text, graphics, and basic animations, making it suitable for a wide range of projects, from status displays and user interfaces to games.

 Wiring